Frobenius manifolds on orbits spaces: Dihedral and dicyclic groups

 \subsection{Dihedral groups}

-In this section we apply Dubrovin's method to irreducible representations of the dihedral groups (Coxeter groups of type) $I_2(m)$, $m>2$.

 Irreducible representations of $I_2(m)$ are of rank 1 or 2.
 Let $\xi_m$ be a primitive $m$-th root of unity.
 The rank 2 representations are $\rho_k$, $k=1,2,\ldots,\frac{m-2}{2}$ for even $m$, and $k=1,2,\ldots,\frac{m-1}{2}$ for odd $m$.
-Here, $\rho_k$ is generated by the matrices \be\
+Here, $\rho_k$ is generated by the matrices

-,~ . \ee When $k=1$, we get the standard reflection representation of $I_2(m)$.
-It is straightforward to show that $\C[\rho_k]$ is the same as the invariant ring of the standard reflection representation of $I_2(h)$, $h=\frac{m}{\gcd(m,k)}$.
-Hence, applying Dubrovin's method, we get the polynomial Frobenius manifold of type $I_2(h)$ and its dual $\widetilde{I}_2(h)$.
-More precisely, fix the generators of $\C[\rho_k]$ to be we get Frobenius structures with the following data
+When $k=1$, we get the standard reflection representation of $I_2(m)$.
+We observe that $\mathbb{C}[\rho_k]$ can be interpreted as the invariant ring of the standard reflection representation of $I_2(h)$ where $h=\frac{m}{\gcd(m,k)}$, i.e. it is generated by

+Hence, applying Dubrovin's method, we get the polynomial Frobenius manifold of type $I_2(h)$ and its conjugate $\widetilde{I}_2(h)$ obtained by Theorem \ref{main thm}.